Multisig Treasury Policy Controls: Spending Limits, Whitelists, Time-Locks (2026)

 Sources

-- Multisig treasury policy-control patterns: per-period/transaction spending limits, address whitelists, time-locks, tiered approval hierarchies (operational layer above the threshold)
+- Multisig policy-control patterns covered here — per-period/transaction spending limits, address whitelists, time-locks, and tiered approval hierarchies — are operational design guidance layered above the threshold, not a single citable rule.

-- Key security, operational policy, and accounting are three distinct complementary layers (a fully-signed transaction can still be out-of-policy)
+- Key security, operational policy, and accounting are three distinct complementary layers (a fully-signed transaction can still be out-of-policy); each policy control is also a reconciliation rule, surfaced in the audit trail.

 Safe-on-L2 Treasury: One Org, Many Chains, One Set of Books (2026)